OutOfOrder/multidb/README.markdown

             - host: db-slave1
             - host: db-slave2

+If multiple elements are specified, Multidb will use the list to pick a random candidate connection.

 The database hashes follow the same format as the top-level adapter configuration.
 In other words, each database connection may override the adapter, database name, username and so on.

 To use the connection, modify your code by wrapping database access logic in blocks: